All articles

 The best French learners use multiple tools, each for its specific strength:

-1. Apprendr — when you encounter French you want to learn from.
-The grammar and vocabulary breakdown is what moves you forward.
+1. Apprendr — when you encounter French you want to learn from and remember.
+The personalized grammar, vocabulary, generated practice, and review loop are what move you forward.

 2. DeepL — when you need the highest-quality translation of complex text and don't need the learning layer.